ali-adi/earthquake-damage-predictor/README.md

 ## Conclusion

-- Geographic Level (3,2,1) are the utmost important features in predicting damage grade<br>
+- Geographic Level (3,2,1) are the first most important features in predicting damage grade and following that is the building's Age<br>
-- It is successful in helping hotel developers to reconstruct after the earthquake<br>
+- Based on our final test, we think that this will be successful in helping hotel developers to reconstruct after the earthquake<br>
 - The top-three best model performance is Extreme Gradient Boosting (XGB), Random Forest, and K-NN model<br>
-- Not guaranteedly accurate, there is limitation due to the lack of knowledge and other missing features or consideration to take into account<br>
+- This is not guaranteed in terms of accuracy since there are still limitations to our model such as lack of knowledge and other missing consideration that have not been taken into account<br>
 - From Exploratory Data Analysis, we found that only 9.64% building that has low Damage level, the rest is 56.89% building has Medium Damage level, and 33.47% building has High Damage level<br>

 ## Individual Contributions

-- @jesdaniella - Neural Networks, Data Resampling, Data Extraction
+- @jesdaniella -  Extreme Gradient Boosting, K-Nearest Neighbors, Random Forest
-- @ali-ad - Logistic Regression,  Data Visualization, Data Extraction
+- @ali-ad - Logistic Regression, Decision Tree, Data extraction

 ## References